mircomir/jxrlib/README.md

 # jxrlib

+### Why this fork
+The goal of this repo is to fix problems caused by corrupted JXRs.

 ### JPEG XR Format
 JPEG XR is a still image format based on technology originally developed by Mirosoft under the name HD Photo (formerly